Thursday 13th June, 2.30-4pm

 Timothy Mowl is Emeritus Professor in the History of Architecture and Designed Landscapes at the University of Bristol.
 His interest in historic gardens was sparked by the re-discovery in the early 1980s of the rare rococo garden at Painswick about which he published a seminal article that kick-started the restoration.
 Having spent the last fifteen years writing about historic gardens he is about to return to biography with a cultural study of the God Pan.

-This event is part of a project managed by Painswick Rococo Garden Trust and funded by the National Lottery Heritage Fund.
+This event takes place at the Painswick Centre, and is part of a project managed by Painswick Rococo Garden Trust and funded by the National Lottery Heritage Fund.
 Using money raised by the National Lottery, the National Lottery Heritage Fund's purpose is to inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future.
 Find out more at www.heritagefund.org.uk.